 Our program adheres to the highest medical quality standards.
 The unit Director and Medical Director have the right to refuse admission based on medical reasons or for the safety, security, and well-being of staff and other patients.
 You may be refused to the unit if you have a medical or psychiatric condition requiring a higher level of care (acute or tertiary care) than we are equipped to provide.
 Admission may also be refused if you are a mentally ill, chemical-abusing (MICA-classified) patient who is deemed to be not well-stabilized on medications.

 Administrative or early discharge will take effect at the discretion of the unit Director and Medical Director for fraternization; acute medical/psychiatric illness requiring a higher level of care; inability to respond to the treatment services provided; behavior that is disruptive to the treatment progress of other patients or a group of patients; non-compliance with program rules.

-Therapy pets include residing cats and residing/visiting dogs.
+Therapy animals include residing cats and residing/visiting dogs.
 Several resident pets came to us from the Potsdam Animal Shelter.
 These pets now enjoy loving attention from staff and patients, and live useful and productive lives.
-Pet therapy provided through shelter adoption has proven to be a win/win situation alike for animals and humans in need of comfort, structure, and care.
+Pet therapy provided through shelter adoption has proven to be a win/win situation for animals and humans in need of comfort, structure, and care.